 Radiant heating#

-There are venues in frequent use that have radiant heating as their only heating, but we think its real strength is for venues that for some reason will remain in low occupancy.
+There are venues in frequent use that have radiant heating as their only heating, but we think its real strength is for venues that for some reason will remain in low occupancy or that really struggle with heat loss.

 Radiant heating might not look like you expect.
 It doesn’t all glow.
 Most panels are mounted high up for safety and to give them wide angle coverage of the space that keeps the warmth from being blocked by furniture.
-You are most likely to spot radiant heating in hospitals, where it is popular because it doesn’t circulate dust.
 In modern, smaller spaces, flat white ceiling panels are the most common form.
 They can be hard to spot.
-Radiant heating can also come as chandeliers or integrated with the lighting.
+Radiant heating can also look like long bars high up on the walls or come as chandeliers, sometimes integrated with the lighting.

 Picture source: Wikimedia Commons, Copyright Palytsialvan, CC-BY-A-SA-4.0, our crop